hallettj/sunshine/README.md

     $ npm install --save hallettj/sunshine

-You will also need nanoscope to create lenses:
+You will also need the lens library to create lenses, and Immutable.js to create immutable data structures:

-    $ npm install --save nanoscope
+    $ npm install --save hallettj/lens immutable

 To use Sunshine, you must use a build system that can handle JSX markup and Flow type annotations.